 An upgraded North-South Corridor will improve freight transport productivity in Adelaide.
 The corridor is a critical route for the movement of freight and business-related passenger traffic, connecting the Port of Adelaide, Adelaide Airport, the Islington intermodal terminal and other freight terminals.
 Improvements to the corridor will contribute to enhanced productivity and increased competitiveness for export industries.

-The projects are expected to improve safety by creating a free flowing link along one of Adelaide's most important transport corridors and complete a non-stop 78 kilometre motorway between Gawler and Old Noarlunga.
+The projects are expected to improve safety by creating a free flowing link along one of Adelaide's most important transport corridors and complete a non-stop 78km motorway between Gawler and Old Noarlunga.

-The Australian Government has committed $2.99 billion to critical projects on the North-South Corridor.
-This includes $1.21 billion towards future stages on the North-South Corridor.
+The Australian Government has committed up to $4.5 billion to critical projects on the North-South Corridor.